Travel Vaccines and Advice for Tonga

 Tonga is a sovereign state that contains 169 islands where 36 of those islands are inhabited.
 Fiji, Wallis, and Futuna surround this Polynesian sovereign state.
 Samoa, Niue, Kermadec, New Caledonia, and Vanuatu also surround it.

 Tonga has amazing mountainsides and beautiful untouched beaches that will draw travelers in.
-Its cultural is all around you.
+Its culture is all around you.
 You’ll enjoy relaxing in their resorts, snorkeling, diving, yachting, and kayaking.
 You will also be able to explore Tonga’s hiking trails and coastlines.

 There are many sites to see in Tonga.
 If you’re interested in the history and architecture of Tonga, St. Joseph’s Cathedral is good place to start.
 The Talamahu Market gives the opportunity to taste Tonga’s foods and see local artwork.
 The adventurer in you will love exploring Mariner and Swallow’s caves.